 Besides, Thailand has also waived-off visa fee for Indians and is offering tourist visas on arrival.
-So go ahead pick a destination, choose your budget and tailor make your own itinerary to explore this tropical paradise using our quick introduction here for inspiration.
+So go ahead pick a destination, choose your budget and tailor make your own itinerary to explore this tropical paradise using this super quick list of places to visit in Thailand for inspiration.

 Bangkok, Thailand’s capital city should be your first stop to begin exploring the country.
 For it is just the right mix of modern and eclectic and the bustling streets of Bangkok are perfect to lose yourself in.
 Shop high street fashion to your hearts content at prices that are a steal and stop often to try palate tingling sweet and sour Thai street food as you marvel at the opulent palaces and temples dotting the otherwise swanky cityscape of glass and steel.
 During the day take a tuk tuk ride through Chinatown or take a long boat to the floating markets.
 Before the sun sets be sure to catch a glimpse of the reclining Buddha resting in all his glory at the Wat Pho.
 As night falls head to Khao San Road to get a taste of Bangkok’s vibrant nightlife.
 And, if you are curious to see the notorious side of Thailand then Pattaya is only two hours from here.